Llama-Mimi: Exploring the Limits of Flattened Speech Language Modeling

+\textbf{Models.} For the flattened approach, we follow the Llama-Mimi architecture and train a model using Llama-3.2-1B~\cite{grattafiori2024llama3herdmodels} as the backbone.
+We refer to this model as Llama-Mimi-1.3B.
+For the hierarchical approach, we use a CSM architecture~\cite{csm2025sesame}, which consists of a Llama-3.2-1B backbone Transformer and a depth Transformer with approximately 100M parameters.
+We refer to this model as CSM-1.3B.
+Both models use the Mimi neural audio codec~\cite{defossez2024moshispeechtextfoundationmodel} as a unified audio tokenizer.
+To balance sequence length and reconstruction quality, we use $Q=4$ quantizers, yielding 50 tokens per second.
+Following TWIST~\cite{hassid2023textually}, the backbone Transformers are initialized from pretrained checkpoints, while the parameters of Mimi are kept frozen during training.

-We train our models on publicly available audio corpora, including Libri-Light~\cite{librilight}, The People's Speech~\cite{galvez2021the}, VoxPopuli~\cite{wang-etal-2021-voxpopuli}, and Emilia~\cite{he2024emilia}.
+\textbf{Datasets.} We train both models on the same collection of publicly available speech corpora, including Libri-Light~\cite{librilight}, The People's Speech~\cite{galvez2021the}, VoxPopuli~\cite{wang-etal-2021-voxpopuli}, and Emilia~\cite{he2024emilia}.
 Restricting to the English subsets, the combined training data amounts to approximately 240k hours of audio.
-All samples are truncated to a maximum of 20 seconds.
-We have confirmed that the truncated dataset preserves a broad duration distribution, spanning from 1 to 20 seconds, which enables the model to learn to generate audio of diverse lengths.
+All audio samples are truncated to a maximum duration of 20 seconds to limit the sequence length and reduce GPU memory consumption during training.

-\paragraph*{Hyperparameters.} We train our models with the AdamW optimizer~\cite{loshchilov2018decoupled}.
-The global batch size is set to 1,024, and the maximum sequence length is set to 1,024 tokens.
-The learning rate follows the Warmup-Stable-Decay (WSD) schedule~\cite{wen2025understanding} over 100k steps: it warms up to $3 \times 10^{-4}$ in 1.5k steps, stays constant for 80\% of training, and linearly decays to $3 \times 10^{-5}$ in the final 20\%.
-Our models are trained on 32 NVIDIA H200 GPUs with FSDP~\cite{zhao2023pytorchfsdpexperiencesscaling}, and training Llama-Mimi-1.3B takes approximately 48 hours.
+\textbf{Training hyperparameters.} The global batch size is set to 1,024, and the maximum sequence length is fixed at 1,024 tokens.
+We train for 100,000 steps with a learning rate that linearly warms up to $3 \times 10^{-4}$ over the first 1,500 steps, remains constant for 80\% of training, and then linearly decays to $3 \times 10^{-5}$ over the final 20\%.
+All experiments are conducted on 32 NVIDIA H200 GPUs using FSDP~\cite{zhao2023pytorchfsdpexperiencesscaling}.
+Training Llama-Mimi-1.3B takes approximately 48 hours under this setup.